Gqrx has been included in Ubuntu Linux for many years now. Although these versions are often a bit outdated, they may sufficient for your use.

-For Ubuntu 14.04 – 16.04 on i386 and amd64 architectures you can use packages from our own personal package archive (PPA), where we have the latest version of Gqrx.
+If you want to use the latest version, you can use packages from our own personal package archive (PPA) available for Ubuntu 14.04 – 16.10 on i386 and amd64 architectures.
 This PPA depends on a few other third party package archives to provide the latest SDR drivers and GNU Radio packages.

 To start using the PPA, first make sure that you do not have any other source or binary installation of gqrx, gnuradio or the SDR driver libraries installed.
 The following commands remove binary installations of gqrx and gnuradio, but not installations from source:

 sudo apt-get purge --auto-remove gqrx sudo apt-get purge --auto-remove gqrx-sdr sudo apt-get purge --auto-remove libgnuradio*

 You should now remove the gqrx/releases or gqrx/snapshots PPA from the list of repositories / package source if you have been using these.

 Then add the new repositories to the package manager by typing the following in a terminal – one line at a time (note the version specific line):

 sudo add-apt-repository -y ppa:bladerf/bladerf sudo add-apt-repository -y ppa:ettusresearch/uhd sudo add-apt-repository -y ppa:myriadrf/drivers sudo add-apt-repository -y ppa:myriadrf/gnuradio sudo add-apt-repository -y ppa:gqrx/gqrx-sdr sudo apt-get update

 If that went well without errors, continue with installing gqrx: